OSGConnect/connectbook/hosted-ce.md

 Here are the basic system requirements:

-* Cluster operating system must be CentOS 6.x, 7.x or Scientific Linux 6.x, 7.x
+* Cluster operating system must be RHEL 6.x, 7.x or CentOS 6.x, 7.x or Scientific Linux 6.x, 7.x
 * A standard Unix account on your system's login server.
 The OSG service will use this account and submit to your batch queue in a manner you define.
 * SSH access to this account via public SSH keys.
 * A supported batch system (Slurm, HTCondor, PBS, LSF, SGE)